 Referring a complaint to the BAI

-If you are not satisfied with the broadcaster’s response, you can refer your complaint to the BAI.
-The BAI provides forms to assist you in making the complaint or the right-of-reply review.
+If you are not satisfied with the broadcaster’s response, you can refer your complaint to the BAI by clicking on this link https://bai.service-now.com/complaints

 You can find the contact details for each broadcaster on the List of TV and Radio Stations page of this site or you can be directed to their complaints handling process or Right-of-Reply Scheme by using the step-by-step guide below to assist you in making a complaint or a request.